 21. Best Bakery Brunch: Heim Bakery & Cafe

 Heim Bakery is a cozy shop in the North and very Eastern Roseway neighborhood of Portland.
-Newly opened just over two month ago, Heim, which translates in German as “Feeling of home; not attached to a physical place but to a memory, a sensation, a longing,” is exactly as its translation confers.
+Heim, which translates in German as “Feeling of home; not attached to a physical place but to a memory, a sensation, a longing,” is exactly as its translation confers.
 Its two rooms feel more of a home dining room than a restaurant, with old plush furniture, mismatched chairs and tables and bookshelves lined with the best cookbooks.
 Owner and baker Jenn grew up in Germany and trained as a sweet baker and pastry chef in Munster, then did short stints in Paris and London before putting down roots in Oregon.

 At Heim the menu is simple.
-Order a sweet or savory board of bread and its accompaniments and you’ll get three types of sliced toasted bread, salami and proscuitto, blueberry wrapped goat cheese, olives, marcona almonds, pickled radish and peppers, mustard and butter; or a selection of sweet spreads, soft cheese and fruit; or go simple with butter, homemade jam and nutella.
-If you are a party of one, try the Avocado Toast or a simple toast with a almond butter and jam or a fried egg.
+Order a sweet or savory board of bread and its accompaniments and you’ll get three types of sliced toasted bread, salami and prosciutto, blueberry wrapped goat cheese, olives, marcona almonds, pickled radish and peppers, mustard and butter; or a selection of sweet spreads, soft cheese and fruit; or go simple with butter, homemade jam and nutella.
+If you are a party of one, try the Avocado Toast or a simple toast with almond butter and jam or a fried egg.
 There’s a sourdough waffle named “Herman” that comes sweet, savory or simple as well.
-Grilled cheese, a seasonal sandwich, soup, granola, quiche and a hash round out the menu and by all means do not pass up the pastry case displaying all manner of goodies from authentic German streudel to pie, scones, cookies and cakes.
-Although Heim Bakery is new in town, it is already one of our very favorite places and will be serving hungry Portlanders for many years to come.
+Grilled cheese, a seasonal sandwich, soup, granola, quiche and a hash round out the menu and by all means do not pass up the pastry case displaying all manner of goodies from authentic German streusel to pie, scones, cookies and cakes.
+Although Heim Bakery is relatively new in town, it is already one of the best spots for brunch in Portland.

 19. Best Small Venue Brunch: Milk Glass Mrkt

 Looking for a small space to share an intimate yet casual brunch with lots of options for sides and baked goods for brunch in Portland?
 Try the diminutive indie-retro Milk Glass Mrkt. on a quiet corner or NE Killingsworth.
-Easily a contender for best Portland brunch in general with a small, market driven menu and lots of healthy options, Milk Glass Mrkt is a local favorite.
+Easily a contender for best brunch in Portland with a small, market-driven menu and lots of healthy options, Milk Glass Mrkt is a local favorite.

 Portland food truck/cart pioneer Nancy Benson (Moxie Rx RIP) opened Milk Glass Market opened in 2014 to showcase her stellar baked goods such as her famous cheddar biscuits, as well as locally sourced ingredients in creative entrees such as multi-ingredient ramen and grain bowls and a Smoked Trout Plate served with a 7 minute egg, crème fraiche, picked beets, house kraut and capers with farm veggies and whole wheat crackers.